Uminosachi/open-llm-webui/README.md

 * Enter your message into the "Input text" box.
 Adjust the slider for "Max new tokens" as needed.
 * Under "Advanced options" adjust the settings for "Temperature", "Top k", "Top p", and "Repetition Penalty" as needed.
+* If replacing the system message of the prompt, under "Advanced options" enable the checkbox and enter text.
 * Press "Enter" on your keyboard or click the "Generate" button.
    - ⚠️ Note: If the cloud-based model has been updated, it may be downloaded upon execution.
-* If you click the "Clear text" button, the chat history will be cleared.
+* If you click the "Clear chat" button, the chat history will be cleared.

 ### transformers tab
 * By enabling the `CPU execution` checkbox, the model will use the argument `device_map="cpu"`.